91097luke/phileo-bench/README.md

 # PhilEO BENCH: EVALUATING GEO-SPATIAL FOUNDATION MODELS
-This repository introducing the [PhilEO Bench](https://arxiv.org/abs/2401.04464), a novel evaluation framework for EO Foundation Models.In an attempt to addresses the need to evaluate differ- ent Foundation Models on a fair and uniform benchmark The framework comprises of a testbed and a novel 400GB Sentinel-2 dataset containing la- bels for three downstream tasks, building density estimation, road segmentation, and land cover classification.
-We present experiments using our framework evaluating different Foun- dation Models, including Prithvi and SatMAE, at multiple n- shots and convergence rates.
+This repository introduces the [PhilEO Bench](https://arxiv.org/abs/2401.04464), a novel evaluation framework for EO Foundation Models.
+In an attempt to address the need to evaluate different Foundation Models on a fair and uniform benchmark, the framework comprises of a testbed and a novel 400GB Sentinel-2 dataset containing labels for three downstream tasks, building density estimation, road segmentation, and land cover classification.
+We present experiments using our framework evaluating different Foundation Models, including Prithvi and SatMAE, at multiple n-shots and convergence rates.
 ![alt text](https://github.com/ESA-PhiLab/phileo-bench/blob/main/MainImageToUseFoundationModel.png?raw=true)

 ## The Evaluation framework